makerdao/xdomain/forta-bots/Teleport-Backing/README.md

 - MK-02-02

-  - Fired when `TeleportInitialized` events emissions are detected.
+  - Fired when `TeleportInitialized` event emissions are detected.
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains all the `Teleport GUID hashes` of the specific block.